architolk/fm-synth/dx2xfm/README.md

 - [The Yamaha DX7 Envelope Generator, part three](https://tlbflush.org/notes/post/dx7eg3/)
 - [The Yamaha DX7 Envelope Generator, part four](https://tlbflush.org/notes/post/dx7eg4/)

+Most important conclusions from this information:
+- Both envelope increase and decrease are non-lineair.
+- Envelope increase is faster than envelope decrease.
+- Envelope decrease is exponential, envelope increase is quadratic.

 ## XFM2 conversion

 Transpose 24 = no transpose, so 24 corresponds with C4.